mrdoob/three.js/.github/CONTRIBUTING.md

 The next most important script runs all the appropriate testing.
 The E-2-E testing is intended to be run by github actions.

-First, run this command from the root folder to install test dependencies:
+Run this command from the root folder to install test dependencies.

     npm install --prefix test

-Next, run the tests.
+And run tests.

     npm test